bpollner/aquap2/README2.md

 ```
 This adds an entry to the `.Renviron` file and generates the corresponding folder containing the `aquap2_settings.R` file.
 (You might have to restart R.)

+---

+## Course Material
+### Japan 2018
+The repository [aquap2_courseMaterial](https://github.com/bpollner/aquap2_courseMaterial) contains a demo dataset with some exploratory and quantitative data analysis steps designed to give a first impression of some of the functions of aquap2.
+This is the same demo-dataset as handed out at [The 3rd Aquaphotomics Symposium](http://conference.aquaphotomics.com/) in Japan in December 2018.

+### Rome 2023
+The course material for the Summer School on Aquaphotomics in the course of the [The 3rd European Aquaphotomics Symposium](https://www.3aec.sisnir.org/) (September 2023, Rome) can be found [here](https://github.com/bpollner/aquap2_course_Rome2023).

+---

+## Important
+Please note that the package in its current state is in several parts still considered to be beta:
+* From the cross-validated classifier methods, only "fda" and "lda" have undergone a certain amount of testing, the other methods (nnet etc.) have been built in, but still require testing and the implementation of optimization options